godotengine/awesome-godot/README.md

 - [Meteorite](https://github.com/Bauxitedev/meteorite) - A lowres metroidvania FPS, inspired by Metroid Prime, made for LOWREZJAM 2018 (Godot 3.0).
 - [Rapid Rescue](https://github.com/Azza292/RapidRescue) - Rapid Rescue is a local multiplayer strategy game inspired by Labyrinth (Godot 3.1).
 - [Super Tux Party](https://anti.itch.io/super-tux-party) - A free/libre and open-source party game that is meant to replicate the feel of games such as Mario Party (Godot 3.1).
+- [Thrive](https://github.com/Revolutionary-Games/Thrive/) - A free, open-source game about the evolution of life.

 ## Projects